10 Basic Rules of Radio Etiquette When Using Your Yacht’s VHF Radio

 9. Know about the types of calls you’ll hear

-There are three main types of calls you’re likely to overhear on your VHF radio: securité, pan-pan, and mayday calls.
+There are three main types of calls you’re likely to overhear on your VHF radio: Safety, urgency, and distress calls.
 Knowing the severity of each one of these calls and how they affect you is important.
 Likewise, when making these types of calls, using the right call at the right time is more than just proper etiquette – it’s proper efficiency!

-- Securité (a French word, pronounced “securitay”) calls are meant to alert all nearby boaters to something.
+- Safety calls, as recognized by the spoken phrase Securité (a French word, pronounced “securitay”) are meant to alert all nearby boaters to something.
 This is an informational call or message, and nothing more.
 For example, a commercial ship leaving a dock might broadcast on channel 16 the fact that they are on the move.
 Other times, the Coast Guard will broadcast securité messages too, such as missing navigation marks, upcoming storms, or debris in the area.
 There is no true danger, but something to be mindful of.

-- Pan-pan (pronounced pahn-pahn) calls are meant to alert all nearby boaters when there is an emergency onboard a vessel, but it is not a life or death situation.
+- Urgency calls, as recognized by the spoken phrase pan-pan (pronounced pahn-pahn) are meant to alert all nearby boaters when there is an emergency onboard a vessel, but it is not a life or death situation.
 Pan-pan calls are not a call for help, although they do signify that something significant has happened on board, which may lead to an all-out mayday call.
 The Coast Guard and other nearby boats are made aware of the situation but do not provide immediate rescue.

-- Mayday calls are broadcast when there is a catastrophic event, such as a sinking vessel, a fire on board, or someone on board requiring immediate medical assistance.
+- Distress calls, as recognized by the spoken phrase mayday are broadcast when there is a catastrophic event, such as a sinking vessel, a fire on board, or someone on board requiring immediate medical assistance.
 The proper etiquette here is to not abuse the use of a mayday call.
 Use it as a last resort only!
 If you hear a mayday call and are close enough to respond, you must do so.